Habiba81-design/Portfolio-website/README.md

 # Portfolio-website
-This website showcase my skill, talents and the se3rvices I offer
+This website showcase my skill, talents and the services I offer